-The Highway 101 Pedestrian/Bike Bridge Project at Adobe Creek will replace the existing seasonal Benjamin Lefkowitz Underpass that is available only half the year (on average) due to seasonal flooding.
+The Highway 101 Pedestrian/Bike Bridge Project at Adobe Creek replaces the seasonal Benjamin Lefkowitz Underpass that was available only half the year (on average) due to seasonal flooding.
 It would also complement an existing, Americans with Disabilities Act (ADA) non-compliant, overpass that is 1.25 miles north.
 The new overcrossing will include a new Class I trail connection, connecting West Bayshore Road to the Baylands.

 Scope of Work